 Scholarships are great — they’re basically free money!
-Unlike loans, they don’t need to be repaid, and unlike work-study, they don’t require you to actually put in hours (other than the time it takes to apply) to earn them.
+Unlike loans, they don’t need to be repaid; and unlike work-study, they don’t require you to actually put in hours (other than the time it takes to apply) to earn them.
+Sounds pretty great!
+So, how do I start to apply to scholarships in the first place?

 There’s no excuse not to apply to them, either.
 Not having a perfect unweighted 4.0 doesn’t mean you aren’t eligible to receive scholarships.
 There are thousands of scholarships available each year, and many of them aren’t purely merit based.
 Sure, some are for students with stellar academics, but others are for people with specific interests, hobbies, background, philosophies, and more.